 Testicular Sperm Extraction and Microscopic Testicular Dissection

 Azoospermia is a condition where there is no sperm seen on the semen analysis.
 This can be caused by a variety of reasons.
 Regardless of the cause, Dr. Gittens may perform either a testicular sperm extraction (TESE) or microscopic dissection of the testicles.
-The TESE is performed by making a small incision into the testicle and removing a piece of testicular tissue to be used for in-vitro fertilization.
+The TESE is performed by numbing the testicles then making a small incision into the testicle and removing a piece of testicular tissue to be used for in-vitro fertilization.